...

 parts made from aluminum metal

-Being an excellent conductor of electricity, aluminum can transfer a good amount of heat.
-This makes it highly useful in the production of components such as heat sinks.
+Aluminum is great for electrical and thermal conductivity, making it perfect for heat sinks.
+It efficiently transfers and dissipates heat from electronic components.
 In general, aluminum has important applications in the aerospace industry.
 It is also a great choice for making bicycle and vehicle frames.

 • Electricity-related applications – conductor alloys, generators, motor transformers, etc.